 Average Cost of Renters Insurance in Alabama

 Renters insurance in Alabama costs around $41 monthly, $21 higher than the national average of $20.
-These rates are based on policies with $50K in personal property coverage, $100K in liability limits and a $1,000 deductible.
+Rates are based on policies with $50K in personal property coverage, $100K in liability limits and a $1,000 deductible.

 Your actual rate may vary depending on your profile.
-Check our table below to filter major factors affecting renters insurance premiums and find average costs for your profile.
+The table below filters major factors affecting renters insurance premiums and shows average costs for your profile.

 Average Alabama Renters Insurance Cost by City

 Renters insurance costs vary widely by city.
 The average annual premium in Birmingham is $376, while in Huntsville, it's $321 for a policy with $50K in personal property coverage and $100K in liability coverage.
-Check the table below for the average cost in your city.
+The table shows the average cost in your city:

 *This table shows rates for a renter with good credit and no claims history.
 Policies include $50K property damage coverage, $100K liability coverage, a $1,000 deductible and guaranteed replacement.